 Note: you should remain off work or school until you have been free from diarrhoea for 48 hours.

 Can Clostridium difficile infection be prevented?

 Strict personal hygiene, such as washing hands after going to the toilet, can reduce the spread of this and other infections.
-Good cleaning practices and strict hygiene measures in hospitals help to prevent contamination of equipment and personnel with bacteria and spores.
+Good cleaning practices and strict hygiene measures in hospitals help to prevent contamination of equipment and personnel with germs (bacteria) and spores.
 However, C. difficile is very contagious and it can spread very easily.